Red Sea area

 here.

-In the face of this environmental threat and recognizing the lack of specialized oil spill response equipment within the country to respond to a possible leak from the vessel, IMO is inviting in-kind contributions of spill response equipment in support of the Republic of Yemen.
-Please find the list of requested equipment in
+The Rubymar sank (2 March 2024) following an attack which represented an additional risk for the environment and maritime security.
+Recognizing the lack of specialized oil spill response equipment within the country to respond to a possible leak from the vessel, IMO invited in-kind contributions of spill response equipment in support of the Republic of Yemen.
+Please find the list of requested equipment in Circular Letter No.4890.

 here.